noronhaa/Java-Testing-Training-Framework/README.md

 the class primitiveTypes Class has some basic primitive examples

-the BasicJavaExamples has many different tyoes of methods that we have been learning
+the BasicJavaExamples Class has many different types of methods that we have been learning

 most importantly, have a play around and try things out for yourself!